The UConn Co-op: A Legacy

 As the bookstore, the Co-op served all the UConn campuses, providing course books and materials, computers and computer repair services, supplies, gifts and Husky branded clothing and merchandise.
 As a non-profit co-operative, the Co-op was able to offer competitive prices, as well as make donations to many worthy groups on campus and in the community.
 With its remaining funds, the UConn Co-op created endowments to continue its work and service to the University community.

-Born out of the UConn Co-op’s commitment to public engagement, innovative entrepreneurship, social impact, and active mentorship, the UConn Co-op Legacy Fellowship Program provides undergraduates the opportunity to pursue funded summer research projects and/or creative endeavors.
+Born out of the UConn Co-op’s commitment to public engagement, innovative entrepreneurship, social impact, and active mentorship, the UConn Co-op Legacy Fellowship Program provides undergraduates the opportunity to pursue funded summer research projects, service initiatives, and/or creative endeavors.
 Projects pursued through this program express the core values of the UConn Co-op: innovation, leadership, and service.

 This award is limited to those students who will be continuing at UConn the academic year following the summer fellowship project.
 Those interested in applying for the fellowship will be required to submit an application and secure a faculty mentor.
-Last, but certainly not least, those awarded the fellowship must register for a one-credit UNIV course meant to foster peer mentorship and provide further project guidance.
+Last, but certainly not least, those awarded the fellowship must complete a non-credit online project development course and participate in a series of in-person activities meant to foster peer mentorship and provide further project guidance.

 - Be currently enrolled and in good standing.